hollaex/hollaex-kit/README.md

   }
   ```

-  - _order_added_: When a user order is added to the orderbook.
+  - _order_added_: When user's order is added to the orderbook.

   ```json
   {